alxroyer/scenario/doc/src/devel.rst

 Development
 ===========

-This page describes how to develop the :py:mod:`scenario` library.
+This page describes how to develop the `scenario` library.

 .. toctree::
     :maxdepth: 3